FelipeHGut/Write-ups/THM/ninjaskillsthm.md

 # Tryhackme - Ninja Skills Writeup

 The following is my write up for [THM Ninja Skills](https://tryhackme.com/room/ninjaskills).
-Overall a good little small room to practice unix commands.
-I took a different approach as I wanted to pratice some bash scripting.
+Overall a good little small room to practice Unix commands.
+I took a different approach as I wanted to practice some bash scripting.

 # Task